albarron/LumpSTS/README.md

 [Download page](http://ixa2.si.ehu.es/ixa-pipes/download.html)<br />
 Include their path in the configuration file lumpSTS.ini<br />

-2. Download Moses tokeniser (or better, ask me for a modified version)<br />
+2. Use the Moses tokeniser included in the ./scripts folder<br />
 Include its path in the configuration file lumpSTS.ini<br /><br />